MehdiBoukhobza/ReconVuln/README.md

 # BrokenAccessControl

 ## Overview
-BrokenAccessControl is a robust security testing tool designed for web applications.
+ReconVuln is a robust security testing tool designed for web applications.
 It aims to assist developers and security professionals by identifying and addressing a variety of security vulnerabilities, including broken access control, brute force attacks, and multiple injection types.

 ## Features
 ### Security Tests